-That was until my mother gave me a choice.
 Maybe the third of fourth trip to the hospital she told me something that truly changed my perspective.
 “Bradley – you have to learn to respond and not react.”

 This was a totally new idea for me because all I thought I could do was react, to hit something hard, to release this burning from inside of me.
-I felt overwhelmed and unable to do anything about it, but my mother was suggesting that there is another step in our experience of intense emotion.
+I felt overwhelmed and unable to do anything about it, but my mother was suggesting that responding is another step in our experience of intense emotion.

 Teenagers, especially young men, don’t possess an innate capability to withstand intense emotional experience without the freedom to choose how they will engage with it.
 This assumes one thing – that we are allowed to feel angry.
 You must feel free to experience your emotions as they are in order to allow for them to develop and mature into something else.

-Understand that anger is a secondary emotion.
 That means anger is pointing to something deeper that we are experiencing.
 Most of the time (not all of the time) it is deep sadness or fear.
 Fear of losing something or sadness felt from being hurt, dismissed, or invalidated.
 We experience anger first, but the real question we ask when someone is raging is “What is the deeper emotion driving them to feel that they need to protect themselves?”